Skip to content

 Info

-When a function should be called only for certain routes, use instead a decorator function.
+If a function should only be called for specific routes, use a decorator function instead.

-Middlewares are called in order: each receives the Request object as the first parameter, and the next handler to be called as the second parameter.
-Any middleware can decide to not call the next handler, and return a Response object instead.
-For example, a middleware can be used to return an HTTP 401 Unauthorized response in certain scenarios.
+Middlewares are executed in order: each receives the Request object as the first parameter and the next handler to be called as the second parameter.
+Any middleware can choose not to call the next handler and instead return a Response object.
+For instance, a middleware can be used to return an HTTP 401 Unauthorized response in certain scenarios.

 async def middleware_one(request, handler):